GuignardLab/registration-tools/README.md

 ## Usage

-Most of the description on how to use the two scripts is described in the [manual].
+Most of the description on how to use the two scripts is described in the [manual] (Note that the installation part is quite outdated, the remaining is ok).

 That being said, once installed, one can run either of the scripts from anywhere in a terminal by typing: